 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof inspection was limited to head and shoulders.
+Roof inspection was limited to head and shoulders from both trap hatches.
+Various stored items were noted within the loft space areas.